 Both TOC and CCPM offer significant advantages when applied to residential construction projects:

-• Better Resource Utilization: CCPM’s focus on resource management ensures that critical tasks have the resources they need, minimising downtime and optimising the use of labor, materials, and equipment.
+- Better Resource Utilisation: CCPM’s focus on resource management ensures that critical tasks have the resources they need, minimising downtime and optimising the use of labour, materials, and equipment.

 By integrating the principles of TOC with the advanced project management techniques of CCPM, residential construction projects can achieve better outcomes, delivering homes on time, within budget, and to the highest quality standards.